st3ffey/st3ffey/README.md

 My primary research interest is in environmental sustainibility 🌱, so I'm starting to see some really cool ways data science can be applied to the field.
 However, through my recent studies, I've gained an interest in other, tech-oriented ways to apply data science principles.

-💬 For now, I'm honing some advanced regression techniques, learning more about machine learning, and practicing other various quantitative skills.
-I hope to use this platform to host some of my favorite or perhaps most meaningful work.
+💬 For now, I'm honing some advanced regression techniques, learning more about machine learning and natural language processing, and practicing other various quantitative skills.
+I hope to use this platform to soon host some of my favorite or perhaps most meaningful work.

+⚡ A bit about me -- I love to be active!
+I love running (xc and track in college), skateboarding, biking, and skiing.
+I used to compete in tournaments for some video games, I love all sorts of music, and I'm a huge movie nerd.

 If you think I might benefit from your knowledge somehow, please contact me!